hyperionx157/hyperionx157/README.md

 - 👀 I’m interested in Networking, Full Stack Devlopment, and CyberSecurity/Ethical Hacking
 - 🌱 I’m currently learning Html and Css
 - 💞️ I’m looking to collaborate on Nothing at the current moment
-- 📫 How to reach me Theyessers77@gmail.com
+- 📫 How to reach me, this github
 - 😄 Pronouns: N/a
-- ⚡ Fun fact: .4 kd Bronze in r6
+- ⚡ Fun fact: funny coding

 <!---
 hyperionx157/hyperionx157 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.